 A friend from twenty years ago got in touch with me through Facebook, and she asked if other people from college had contacted me.
-No, they had not, but it should have been easy to find me, since I’m the first hit on Google for “Jacob Davenport”.
+No, they had not, but it should have been easy to find me, since I’m an early hit on Google for “Jacob Davenport”.
 But she pointed out that there are many Jacob Davenports in the world, so how would somebody know they got the real one?
 Clearly, the rest are imposters.

 The two most popular pages on this site are How To Solve the 5x5x5 Rubik’s Cube, and 20 Reasons Not to Have Children and 10 Reasons to Have Children, in that order.